SteveHuntsman/PathHomologyDataAndScripts/README.md

   - email-Eu-core-temporal.txt
   - out.facebook-wosn-wall.txt

-Scripts: all M-files.
+Scripts: all M-files except for temporaldigraph.m (for which see below).
 Scripts ending in "1" are for the aggregated representations; the script apnsMLPrepresentations.m is for the MLP/layered representation; and the scripts ending in "TD" are for the temporal digraph representations.

 Code: temporaldigraph.m produces a temporal digraph from a DCN.
 Lower-level/faster approaches are possible, but this exploits MATLAB's digraph functions.
 For path homology MATLAB code called by these scripts, see https://github.com/SteveHuntsmanBAESystems/PerformantPathHomology